Governor Rod Blagojevich may officially be out of politics, but the man is still a power player in Illinois.

-Not one week passed since the Chicago Urban League chief announced her intention to seek the seat that once belonged to Barack Obama before she was linked to Blago in a shady deal with the Loop Lab School, according to an article in the Sun-Times.
+Not one week passed since the Chicago Urban League chief announced her intention to seek the seat that once belonged to Barack Obama before she was linked to Blago in a shady deal with the Loop Lab School

 In January 2006 Governor Rod made a televised promise to give $1 million to Pilgrim Baptist Church, a fire damaged landmark in Bronzeville.
 But instead of helping out the beleaguered church, the money went to a private school with political connections that rented space from the church a Sun-Time investigation found.